khanlab/ppmi-bids-smk/README.md

    reorganizing them, and saving as an individual zip
- - Creating the bids subject dir by extracting each subject zip into a /tmp folder, converting to nifti with dcm2niix, and copied into bids and validated per subject
+ - Creating the bids subject dir by extracting each subject zip into a /tmp folder, converting to nifti with dcm2niix, and copied into bids

+The "heuristic" for BIDS conversion is now embedded in this

 The workflow is split into two, one to download and re-package the zipfiles, and another to convert those to bids.
+Combined together, this is an end-to-end fully-automated workflow.

 ## Instructions